shajra/haskell-tags-nix/README.md

 -   downloading the source code for all transitive dependencies
 -   generating accurate references despite Haskell's complex syntax.

 This project relies on Nix to solve the first problem of retrieving the right source code.
 There's a lot of reasons to use Nix to manage a software project, from repeatability to language/platform support.
 Nix manages dependencies exceptionally well, and also builds everything from source.
-So if we're already using Nix to manage our Haskell projects, we can just ask Nix what the dependencies are and where the source code has been saved to.
+So if we're already using Nix to manage our Haskell projects, we can just ask Nix what the dependencies are and where Nix has saved the source code to.

 Tags file generators like `etags` and `ctags` often use regex-like grammars for loosely parsing source code.
 This often works surprisingly well enough, but languages like Haskell with non-trivially complex syntax can break these parses.
-This project uses [fast-tags](https://hackage.haskell.org/package/fast-tags) to generate a tags file using a proper Haskell parser (we could have alternatively used the popular [hasktags](https://hackage.haskell.org/package/hasktags), though the difference may not be that appreciable).
+This project uses [fast-tags](https://hackage.haskell.org/package/fast-tags) to generate a tags file using a parser tailored more for the Haskell language.

 Ultimately, this project is a bit of scripting glue, delegating heavily to Nix and `fast-tags`.